The SJC is governed by a set of by-laws:

 Art.
 13. Duties of the Treasurer –

 a.
-The Treasurer shall keep an account of all receipts and disbursements of the SJC in proper books of account.
+The Treasurer shall ensure that all receipts and disbursements of the SJC are recorded in proper books of account.

 b.
-She/He shall deposit all monies or other valuable effects in the name of the SJC in such banks as may from time to time be designated by the Board.
+She/He shall ensure that all monies or other valuable effects in the name of the SJC are deposited in such banks as may from time to time be designated by the Board.

 c.
-She/He shall disburse the funds of the SJC in accordance with directions from the Board of Directors, keeping proper vouchers of all such transactions.
+She/He shall ensure that the funds of the SJC are disbursed in accordance with a budget approved by the Board of Directors, keeping proper vouchers of all such transactions.

 d.
 She/He shall provide financial reports to the Board at their regular meetings which reports will include an account of all her/his transactions as Treasurer.